inabikarilibrary/inalib/inapedia/players/french/pinguin.md

 # Pinguin

-Pinguin is a French player, maining Nomash.
+Pinguin is a French :fr: player, maining Nomash.

 ## Achievements